qtnc/6pad2/readme.md

 # Download

-You can download latest version, alpha 10, at <http://vrac.quentinc.net/6pad%2b%2b.zip>.
+You can download latest version at <http://vrac.quentinc.net/6pad%2b%2b.zip>.
 Note that this is still an *alpha release* !

 # Features